Temple menorah: Usage

 According to the Book of Exodus, the lamps of the menorah were lit daily from fresh, consecrated olive oil and burned from evening until morning.

 Josephus states that three of the seven lamps were allowed to burn during the day also; however, according to one opinion in the Talmud, only the center lamp was left burning all day, into which as much oil was put as into the others.
 Although all the other lights were extinguished, that light continued burning oil, in spite of the fact that it had been kindled first.
 This miracle, according to the Talmud, was taken as a sign that the Shechinah rested among Israel.
 It was called the ner hama'aravi (Western lamp) because of the direction of its wick.
 This lamp was also referred to as the ner Elohim (lamp of God), mentioned in I Samuel 3:3.
 According to the Talmud, the miracle of the ner hama'aravi ended after the High Priesthood of Simon the Just in the 3rd or 4th century BC.

 Contrary to some modern designs, the ancient menorah burned oil and did not contain anything resembling candles, which were unknown in the Middle East until about 400 CE.

 History

 Tabernacle

 The original menorah was made for the tabernacle, and the Bible records it as being present until the Israelites crossed the Jordan River.
 When the tabernacle tent was pitched in Shiloh, it is assumed that the menorah was also present.
 However, no mention is made of it during the years that the Ark of the Covenant was moved in the times of Samuel and Saul.

+Benjamin D. Sommer suggests that while the Holy of Holies in the tabernacle was reserved for God’s presence, the main room featured a metal menorah with six branches on each side, potentially echoing the asherah, a sacred tree or pole.
+However, Rachel Hachili argues that theories positing that the menorah had its roots in some kind of sacred tree or plant have several problems.